Meeco/sd-jwt/README.md

 ```

-## verifySDJWT Examples
+## verifySDJWT Example

 The `verifySDJWT` function takes a Compact combined SD-JWT (include optional disclosures & KB-JWT)
-and a verifier function.
+**Required**: a verifier function that can verify the JWT signature
+**Required**: a getHasher function that returns a Hashed depending on the `_sd_alg` in the SD-JWT payload
+*Optional*: A Keybinding Verifier function that can verify the embedded holder key
 Returns SD-JWT with all the disclosed claims.

 ### Basic Usage
-Example Using `jose` lib for verifier;
+Example Using `jose` lib for verifier
+Uses `crypto` for Hasher;

 ```js
 import { importJWK, jwtVerify } from 'jose';